adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » It’s just pathetic to give up on something before you even give it a shot. - Reiko Mikami</code></pre>
+<pre><code>1 » The last ones standing are the victors Only the strongest If you want to be the last one standing become strong - Tobio Kageyama</code></pre>
-<pre><code>2 » Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back. - Kenshin Himura</code></pre>
+<pre><code>2 » Life is what happens to you while you’re busy making other plans. - John Lennon</code></pre>
-<pre><code>3 » It’s more important to master the cards you’re holding than to complain about the ones your opponent was dealt. - Grimsley</code></pre>
+<pre><code>3 » You can never cross the ocean until you have the courage to lose sight of the shore. - Christopher Columbus</code></pre>
 </details>

 <!--END_SECTION:waka-->